 For the person data collected, the random survey sample was expanded on the basis of age categories within gender as well as within the City of Vancouver's geographic transportation zones.
-Note that although there are nine such zones in the City, due to limited sampling in geographic zone 2 (CBD - False Creek), this zone was combined with zone 1 (CBD West End) and treated as one to represent Downtown Vancouver in the expansion process.7
+Note that although there are nine such zones in the City, due to limited sampling in geographic zone 2 (CBD - False Creek), this zone was combined with zone 1 (CBD West End) and treated as one to represent Downtown Vancouver in the expansion process.

-A total of 48 weight expansion categories were required to cover the eight transportation zones, three age categories (15 to 34, 35 to 54, and 55 and over), and two genders.
-Additional expansion cells were included for respondents who refused to provide their age.
-Records with age refusal were represented as their actual proportion within the corresponding zone and gender.
-As there was only one record where age was refused, the age refusal expansion process has no overall effect on age distribution.
+A total of 48 weighted expansion categories were required to cover the eight transportation zones, three age categories (15 to 34, 35 to 54, and 55 and over), and two genders.
+Additional expansion cells were included for respondents who identified themselves as transgender, other identity or refused to identify their gender.
+These respondents were represented as their actual proportion within the corresponding zone and age category.
+As there were only 10 records where gender was not identified as male or female, the additional expansion process has no overall effect on gender distribution.
 Table 2-3 shows the actual survey sample age and gender distribution prior to weighting.
-Compared to 2015, there is a smaller proportion of participants in the 35-54 age cohort, and greater proportion in the 55+ cohort.
-Table 2-4 shows the City's 2016 population estimates based on 2011 Census Data.
+Compared to 2016, there is a smaller proportion of participants in the 35-54 age cohort, and greater proportion in the 55+ cohort.
+Table 2-4 shows the City's 2017 population estimates based on 2016 Census Data.